Goodenia lunata

 Goodenia lunata, commonly known as stiff goodenia, is a species of flowering plant in the family Goodeniaceae and is endemic to inland Australia.
-It is a ascending or low-lying herb with linear to egg-shaped leaves, small racemes of yellow flowers, and more or less spherical fruit.
+It is an ascending or low-lying herb with linear to egg-shaped leaves, small racemes of yellow flowers, and more or less spherical fruit.

 Description

 Goodenia lunata is an ascending or low-lying herb that typically grows to a height of 25 cm.
 The leaves at the base of the plant are linear to egg-shaped, 40–120 mm long and 6–30 mm wide with teeth or lobes on the edges.
 The flowers are arranged in leafy or small racemes, each flower on a pedicel 1–4 mm long.
 The sepals are lance-shaped, 2.5–3.5 mm long and the corolla is yellow, 8–14 mm long with downy hairs on the back and centre.
 The lower lobes of the corolla are 4–5 mm long with wings about 3 mm wide.
-Flowering mainly occurs from March to September and the fruit is a more or less spherical capsule 9–10 mm in diameter.
+Flowering mainly occurs from March to September, and the fruit is more or less spherical capsule 9–10 mm in diameter.